Labour calls for ‘immediate humanitarian ceasefire’ in Gaza

 Sir Keir, speaking at the Scottish Labour conference on Sunday, called for a “ceasefire that lasts” in the Middle East, in an echo of previous calls by UK ministers for a “sustainable ceasefire”.

-But Scottish Labour delegates backed calls for an immediate ceasefire in Gaza at the gathering.
+Scottish Labour delegates backed calls for an immediate humanitarian ceasefire in Gaza at the gathering.

-SNP Westminster leader Stephen Flynn urged all MPs to “vote with your conscience for an immediate ceasefire”.
+SNP Westminster leader Stephen Flynn welcomed Labour’s “support for an immediate ceasefire”.

-In a letter to MPs from all parties on Tuesday, he wrote: “I hope Rishi Sunak and Keir Starmer will find the courage to change their position and do the only right thing but, if they won’t, it falls to us, MPs of all parties, to show we demand a ceasefire now.”
+He said: “Through Parliamentary pressure we have inserted a backbone into the Labour Party.”

 Amnesty International UK’s head of government affairs Karla McLaren said: “It’s come months after it should have done, but we welcome Labour’s call for an immediate Gaza ceasefire…